Contrastive Language–Image Pre-training: Algorithm

 The CLIP method trains a pair of models contrastively.
 One model takes in a piece of text as input and outputs a single vector representing its semantic content.
 The other model takes in an image and similarly outputs a single vector representing its visual content.
 The models are trained so that the vectors corresponding to semantically similar text-image pairs are close together in the shared vector space, while those corresponding to dissimilar pairs are far apart.

 To train a pair of CLIP models, one would start by preparing a large dataset of image-caption pairs.
 During training, the models are presented with batches of $N$ image-caption pairs.
 Let the outputs from the text and image models be respectively $v_1, ..., v_N, w_1, ..., w_N$.
 Two vectors are considered "similar" if their dot product is large.

+For each image, the similarity scores with the $N$ texts are converted by a softmax into a probability distribution over which text is the matching one.
+Cross-entropy is then computed against the one-hot target that assigns probability 1 to the correct text; the same calculation is also performed in the text-to-image direction.